halivert/halivert/README.md

 ## Frontend

 I'm focused on learning React.
-I'm confortable with Vue2 and Vue3.
+I'm comfortable with Vue2 and Vue3.

 ## Backend

-I can develop Laravel (PHP) applications and know a little of Flask (Python) and Express (JavaScript).
+I can develop Laravel (PHP) applications and know a little of Flask (Python) and Express (JavaScript, Typescript).

 ## Contact